Dodl vs Nutmeg

 Dodl vs Nutmeg - minimum investment

-If you want to open an account with Nutmeg, you will have to pay in a larger amount than with Dodl.
-For while Nutmeg requires a lump sum of £500 (or £100 for Junior ISAs and Lifetime ISAs), Dodl allows you to start with either £100, or a monthly investment of £25.
+If you want to open an account with Nutmeg, you will have to start with a larger amount than with Dodl.
+While Nutmeg requires a lump sum of £500 (or £100 for Junior ISAs and Lifetime ISAs), Dodl allows you to start with either £100, or a monthly investment of £25.

 Dodl vs Nutmeg - platform fees

-Dodl has launched with a fee model that makes it one of the cheapest platforms in the UK, alongside Vanguard.
-It charges just 0.15% per annum, with no subscription fee or commission for buying or selling the underlying holdings.
+Dodl's* fee model makes it one of the cheapest platforms in the UK, alongside Vanguard.
+It charges just 0.15% per annum, per account, with no subscription fee or commission for buying or selling the underlying holdings.
 However, although the platform fee is low, there is a minimum payment of £1 per month per product, which means you'll ultimately have to invest more than £8,000 to get the 0.15% rate.

 Nutmeg, meanwhile, charges 0.75% on the value of your portfolio up to £100,000 and 0.35% on amounts over that.
 However, with Money to the Masses' reader offer, you can enjoy no management fees for the first 12 months.